natty1712/Holiday/AndroidUpdate.txt

-Both Link Opening Options - Have both the Open in Background option and the Open in New Tab option available alongside each other
+Color Settings for the Top Toolbar, Bottom Toolbar and the Tab Switcher for both normal and private browsing modes